 - Working Holiday Visa/Youth Mobility Visa – Young people from a select group of countries like Canada and Australia aged 35 and under can come to Germany for up to a year to live, study, or work.
 Bonus is that you can usually renew for at least one more year.
 Unfortunately, Americans are not eligible for this visa.
 Find out more.

 - Freelancer Visa – You can get a freelance visa if you’re able to prove that you have a steady and recurring income, as well as meet some other basic requirements including health insurance.
 I have friends who work independently as graphics designers, writers, photographers, and more.
 Your client base doesn’t even have to be located in Germany!
-Note, the authorities usually require that your income come from a varied number of sources and having local offers of work looks favorable.
+Note, the authorities usually require that your income come from a varied number of sources and having local offers of work looks favourable.
 Visas usually expire after 2-3 years and you’ll be required to renew it before expiration.
 Find out more.

 - Job Seeker Visa – Certain professionals with university degrees recognized by the ZAB and those with various vocational backgrounds can apply for a job seeker visa enabling them to come and stay in Germany for up to six months.
 Others already in Germany are also eligible for this visa if: